Benjamin-Marks/mit-tab/README.md

 Installation + Running
 ----------------------
-Currently the installation consists of downloading the code, installing requirements and then manually running the server.
-So:
+Just download the code, and [deploy it to App Engine](https://cloud.google.com/appengine/docs/python/tools/uploadinganapp) like any other App!

+To run the code locally:
 ```
 git clone <mit-tab repo> mit-tab
 cd mit-tab